tom4s-lt/invutils/colab_github_drive.md

 ### Step 1: Use colab notebook as a shell

+After you have pushed the project folder (without the dataset files) to the GitHub repo, you can go to your google drive and create a new folder (let’s call it the **project_folder**) to include your project related folders and files.
+Access the project_folder.
+Right click on the background and select ‘colaboratory’ from the ‘more’ option in the dropdown menu that appears with the right click.

+This starts a Colab notebook that will be used as a shell to run things in the directory chosen.

 ### Step 2: Mount Google Drive to Colab
 - Run the below script to mount your Google Drive
 ``` python
 from google.colab import drive
 drive.mount('/content/drive')
 ```
 - Click the link to authenticate user Google account
 - Select the respective Google Drive account on which you want to mount and click on sign in
 - Copy and Paste the authentication code into the input cell
 - Congrats!
 Your Google Drive is mounted

 You have to confirm the linking - as with other google-accessing needs